AdilShamim8/Posture-detection/README.md

 # Pose Detection with Face Overlays

-Imagine a world where your computer sees you—not just as pixels, but as a living, breathing silhouette, where art and technology dance seamlessly on your screen.
+Imagine a world where your computer sees you—not just as pixels, but as a living, breathing silhouette.
+Where art and technology dance seamlessly on your screen.
 Welcome to **Pose Detection with Face Overlays**, a simple yet magical Python 3.10 project that transforms your webcam feed into a playful canvas of expression.

 ---